gabegm/gabriel/content/posts/Deploying-My-First-SpringBoot-Code-To-Production.md

 ![alt text](/images/i-have-no-idea-what-im-doing-2.jpg "I have no idea what I'm doing") *SPOILER ALERT: No I did not break production...I think*

-Although I have been working as a DS (Data Scientist) for the past 5 years, DS was actually never part of my university degree.
+Although I have been working as a Data Scientist (henceforth shortened to DS) for the past 5 years, DS was actually never part of my university degree.
 My introduction to DS came when I decided to base my thesis on automated algorithmic trading with applied machine learning.
 This in fact was what helped me land a job in DS once I graduated.

-The degree itself was very much focused on Software Engineering and Web Development.
-This meant that I actually never wrote any Python code, being rather unpopular for web development at the time[0], but rather a lot of Java, C#, PHP, and JavaScript.
+The degree itself was very much focused on Software Engineering and Web Development; this meant that I actually never wrote any Python code, Python being a rather unpopular language for web development at the time[0].
+Instead I wrote a lot of Java, C#, PHP, and JavaScript.
 Although I did teach myself Python for my thesis.

-Okay so why am I telling you all of this?
-Well I recently got to take off my DS hat and play SWE (Software Engineer) for a few days.
-I have been interested in giving SWE a try for a while now as I've been meaning to improve my engineering skills for deploying DS models in the future.
+Okay.
+So, why am I telling you all of this?
+Well I recently got to take off my DS hat and play Software Engineer (henceforth referred to as SWE) for a few days.
+I have been interested in giving SWE a try for a while now as I've been meaning to improve my engineering skills for the deploying of DS models in the future.
 It is also my impression that ML (Machine Learning) is slowly moving towards more engineering heavy roles such as MLE (Machine Learning Engineering) or SWE roles specialised in data.

-So my reasoning was that it would be a good idea for me to learn how to ship some back-end services in production, and lucky for me was given the opportunity to work on a ticket for my employer.
-That's right, I found someone crazy enough to let me ship my crappy code in production.
+My reasoning was that it would be a good idea for me to learn how to ship some back-end services in production and, lucky for me, I was given the opportunity to work on a ticket for my employer.
+That's right, I found someone crazy enough to let me ship my crappy code to production.

 ![alt text](/images/walk-into-mordor.jpg "Walking into Mordor")